rodalton/multlingual-watson-assistant/README.md

 2. Include details of your assistant and Cloud Functions actions (from the step above) in the file before launching.

 #### Launch
-Here's the easy bit, once you launch the web chat UI, your assistant should be fully functional, but in a new language thanks to the SDL MTE service!
+Here's the easy bit, once you launch the web chat UI, your assistant should be fully functional, but in a new language thanks to the Watson Language Translator service!